-4) Empathy: is the other ability that will take you down a path to hope in the middle of the crisis.
+It is the other ability that will take you down a path to hope in the middle of the crisis.
 There are so many people who are in need around you right now, people who are looking for someone who can feel empathy for them.
 Empathy means being aware of other people’s feelings, needs, and concerns.
 It does not mean that the other person must think like us, but understand the way other people think and respect it.
 If we do the opposite, it could lead us to be self-centered.

-The emotional competences that depend on empathy are:
+Thus, the emotional competences that depend on empathy are:

 - Understanding other people: to understand the feelings and perspectives of the family members.
 Maybe your children are exhausted from having online classes.
 A smart parent understands his/her children and will take advantage of this opportunity to teach them how to manage their emotions.

 - To help others to blossom: being aware of the developmental needs of others and helping them strengthen their skills.
 In marriage and family therapy, we emphasize this aspect.
 We talk about discovering the needs the children and spouses have so we can help them grow.
 In the end, we all need the person we have beside us in order to survive.

 - Orientation service: to anticipate, acknowledge, and satisfy your family’s real needs.

 - Enhancing diversity: to cultivate opportunities to bring diversity to your family.
 Not everyone has to be like you.
 Accept diversity of opinions and ideas, and you will have a healthy family.